drm317/SpringBootCQRSEventSourcingReference/README.md

 * External Configuration Service
 * Throttling

+The following technology choices are used:

+* Spring Cloud
+* Netflix OSS
+* Axon Framework

 ## Prerequisites

 This reference implementation can be run through a series of Docker containers.
 The following software is required to build and execute the code.